Wick, Gloucestershire: Golden Valley

 Wick Quarry, a limestone quarry previously owned by CEMEX, is no longer operational but is a haven for wildlife and also a birdwatching site.
-The site is now owned by MJ Church.
+The site was owned by MJ Church.
 Part of the site is managed by South Gloucestershire Council as the Golden Valley Local Nature Reserve.
+In February 2026, the two landowners informed the council they no longer wish to be part of the access and management agreement, which means its local nature reserve status may be withdrawn by Natural England.